Ricardo (footballer, born 1976): Later career

 Ricardo started training with Football League Championship side Leicester City, and joined the team on 31 January 2011, signing until the end of the season, and citing manager Sven-Göran Eriksson as his motivation for making the move.
 He made his competitive debut on 12 February, in a 2–0 win over Derby County at Pride Park Stadium.

 On 21 May 2011, Leicester confirmed it would not renew Ricardo's contract, due to expire on 30 June.
-In mid-August he signed for Vitória de Setúbal, returning to his country after four years.
+In mid-August, he signed for Vitória de Setúbal, returning to his country after four years.

-Ricardo retired in 2014 after two years with S.C.
-Olhanense.
+Ricardo retired in 2014 after two years with Olhanense.
 He remained on the Algarve, settling in Vilamoura and setting up R1 Real Estate.

 International career

 Ricardo made his debut for the Portugal national team on 2 June 2001 against the Republic of Ireland, taking the place of Vítor Baía who was recovering from a serious knee injury.
 However, he would be his backup in the 2002 FIFA World Cup.

-At UEFA Euro 2004, played on home soil, Ricardo helped Portugal to defeat England in the quarter-finalls on penalties: with the score at 5–5, he first saved the shot of Darius Vassell with his gloves off, and then scored the deciding penalty.
+At UEFA Euro 2004, played on home soil, Ricardo helped Portugal to defeat England in the quarter-finals on penalties: with the score at 5–5, he first saved the shot of Darius Vassell with his gloves off, and then scored the deciding penalty.
 In the final against Greece, however, he misjudged a corner when coming for the ball, and Angelos Charisteas headed the only goal of the game.

 Ricardo kept two clean sheets in the 2006 World Cup group stage, only being beaten by Mexico's Francisco Fonseca as the national side won all three matches.
 They once again knocked out England in the quarter-finals of a major tournament on penalties, as he saved from Frank Lampard, Steven Gerrard and Jamie Carragher in a 3–1 shootout victory after a 0–0 draw with extra time, becoming the first keeper to save three times in a World Cup shootout; the country finished fourth, and he was named to the tournament All-Star team as one of the three best goalkeepers.

 Despite some criticism, Ricardo remained first-choice in Euro 2008, playing all of the matches as Portugal was eliminated by Germany 3–2 in the quarter-finals, where he misjudged two clearances which led to headed goals.
 After he lost his position at Betis he was not called up for the 2010 World Cup qualifiers, being replaced by S.L.
 Benfica's Quim and later Eduardo.

 In March 2023, Ricardo was named the national team's new goalkeeper coach alongside Iñaki Bergara, following the appointment of Roberto Martínez.